Kayron013/watchlist-bot/README.md

 # <img alt="watchlist icon" src="res/icon/icon.jpg" height="40"/> Watchlist

-A discord bot for maintaining a list of movies and shows.
+A discord bot for maintaining a list of movies, shows, and whatever else.

 ## Commands